A National Organic Action Plan for Canada

 The OAP proposes benchmarks, targets and policies that look at incentivizing production, reinforcing the organic supply chain and increasing the overall demand for organic.
 It provides a blueprint to mobilize government resources and organic sector stakeholders.

-- Framework and Infrastructure Growth
+- Strengthen Policy, Regulatory, and Data Infrastructure

 - Accelerate Growth and Innovation in Organic Production

-The OAP is a comprehensive multi-year plan.
-More immediately, however, the government can acknowledge the overall contribution of the sector to sustainable agriculture by incorporating the Production Pillar of the Plan in the Sustainable Agriculture Strategy which is currently being drafted.
 Organic’s track record of farm profitability, attracting youth and women into rural livelihoods, and positive environmental contributions highlights the need to step up and embed policy solutions to continue to grow in Canada.

 A successful plan depends on the commitment and support of both the organic sector and government.